-Former NatMags chief exec Terry Hearst dies aged 81 after contracting coronavirus
+Former NatMags chief exec Terry Mansfield dies aged 81 after contracting coronavirus

-Former president and chief executive of the National Magazine Company (now Hearst UK) Terry Hearst has died aged 81 after contracting coronavirus (Covid-19).
+Former president and chief executive of the National Magazine Company (now Hearst UK) Terry Mansfield has died aged 81 after contracting coronavirus (Covid-19).

 Mansfield, who died on Saturday, was awarded the CBE in 2002 for his service to the magazine industry and was the first non-American to serve on Hearst’s board of directors.